JingminSun/JingminSun/README.md

 </div>

 ## About Me 🤓
-- 👀 I'll join department of Applied Math and Statistical @ John Hopkins University working with Prof. Mauro Maggioni since July 2025.
+- 👀 I'll join department of Applied Math and Statistical @ John Hopkins University working with Prof. Mauro Maggioni from July 2025.

 - 🌱 I obtained PhD degree of mathematical science from Carnegie Mellon University (CMU), supervising by Prof.Hayden Schaeffer (UCLA).